parabix/parabix-devel-mirror/README-icgrep-0.98.txt

-README-icgrep-0.9.txt
+README-icgrep-0.98.txt

-This is the open-source version of icgrep 0.9.   icgrep is a very fast regular expression search program, particularly for complex regular expressions.
+This is the open-source version of icgrep 0.98, the alpha test version of icgrep 1.0.

+icgrep is a very fast regular expression search program, particularly for complex regular expressions.
+It is also a very capable engine, supporting most common regular expression syntax and many useful command line options.

+icgrep 1.0 is designed to offer substantial Unicode support, meeting all the Unicode Level 1 requirements of UTS #18, the Unicode Technical Standard for regular expressions.

 Normal usage to find lines in a file f matching a regexp r is: icgrep r f